Ichimonji10/elts/README.rst

 sqlite
 ------

 By default, this project uses sqlite as a database backend.
-When you issue ``manage.py syncdb``, a sqlite database file is created in the ``sqlite`` folder if necessary, and it is populated with necessary tables.
-This is great for development and testing, though it should be changed in production.
+This directory houses that sqlite database file.

 The contents of the this folder should *not* be version controlled.

 .. _Django documentation: https://docs.djangoproject.com/en/dev/
 .. _MySQL-Python: http://mysql-python.sourceforge.net/